-Our school online reading platform is Collins Hub which gives access to an extensive range of Big Cat books linked to our school reading scheme.
+Our school online reading platform is Oxford Reading Buddy which gives access to an extensive range of books linked to our school reading scheme.
 We encourage children to use this from Reception onwards in order to develop fluency in reading and comprehension skills.
-We also send books home matched to your child's phonic ability and a book for pleasure which children choose from the school library.